 On the technical level, GOVS is a governance protocol designed to extend asset monitoring across clouds to distributed ledger technologies and further real-world adoption.
-After researching the market, the team behind GOVS realized that creating turn-key, ease of use, and simplistic protocols for using ledger technologies is critical to better serve customers.
+After researching the market, the team behind GOVS realized that creating turn-key, easy-to-use, and simplistic protocols for using ledger technologies is critical to better serve customers.
 After building a connector for two other solutions, DataGovs now uses IOTA to connect, automate, and monitor the Internet of Things.

-Gregory Johnson, Co-Founder of US-based DataGovs, said: “We serve growing businesses and enterprises in digitizing their physical operations on the cloud and distributed ledger technologies for assets for the Internet of Everything.
+Gregory Johnson, Co-Founder of DataGovs, said: “We serve growing businesses and enterprises in digitizing their physical operations on the cloud and distributed ledger technologies for assets for the Internet of Everything.
 We see this being a driver for better operations powering the economy in reliable data on safety, sustainability, compliance, and efficiency.“

 Data governance on IOTA

 GOVS will first serve as an iOS application that acts as a gateway and data marketplace.
 It could be compared to a MetaMask if it were built on IOTA and designed for organizations.
 The team has already launched the iOS beta with over 1,000 users testing and offering feedback on safety complaints data with an aspect of IOTA Streams to drive models of sustainability.
 In-app DataGovs will launch a wallet that will hold crypto (such as IOTA tokens) with the goal of leveraging these tokens in processing “data” and exchanging credits for tokens.
 With this integration, DataGovs is already working with pilot customers and organizations to test secure data sharing for assets connected to safety metrics in the US, with plans to expand to more organizations.